estarsyang/java_basic/notes.md

 ## Feature of object oriented - Encapsulation, Inheritance, Polymorphism

-1. Encapsulation
+## Encapsulation
 1. Introduction: is a mechanism of wrapping the data(variables) and code acting on the data(methods) together as single unit.
 In encpasulation, the varables of a class will be hidden from other class, and can be accessed only through the methods of their current class.
 2. Case
     1. TV remote: TV is an encapsulation, throw out methods(TV remote) to access data and methods(TV remote can open/close TV, and access storage of TV).
 3. Advantage
     1. Hide implementation detail.
     2. Verify data to ensure safe.
 4. Step
     1. `private` properties can't not directly modify properties.
     2. Provide a **public** set method to verify and assign data.
         ```java
         public void setXxx(dataType argument) {
             // verify data logic
             property1 = argument
             // ...
         }
         ```
     3. Provide a **public** get method to get value of data.
         ```java
         public XX getXxx() {
             // access control logic
             return xx;
         }
         ```
-p283
+5. Example
+    1. Person detail
+    A person has name, age and salary, All properties will be reasonable, otherwise give default value. （implementation: chapter8 object oriented(medium)/packageControl/src/com/edu/encap/Encapsulation01.java)
+        1. age: 1 - 120; default: 18;
+        2. name: 2 - 6; default: anonymous.
+        3. salary: can't directly access.
+    2. Account implementation: chapter8 object oriented(medium)/packageControl/src/com/edu/encap/Account.java and AccountTest.java)
+    two class, `Account`, `AccountTest`.
+        1. `Account`: name(2-4), balance(>20), password(6 numbers). if not, show warning and assign default.
+        2. Assign value base on setXxxx.
+        3. Test in `AccountTest`.
+6. Constructor with Encapsulation
+    1. Introduction: Sometimes constructor will be directly initialized properties and don't verify data.
+To avoid this case, constructor directly call setXxx methods to initialize properties.
+        ```java
+        class Person{

+            public Person(String name, int age, double salary) {
+                this.setName(name);
+                this.setAge(age);
+                this.setSalary(salary);
+            }
+        }
+        ```

+## Inheritance
+1. Introduction: is a mechanism in which one object acquires all the properties and behaviors of a parent object.
+2. Why need it?
+For example, two calss, one is `Pupils`, other one is `Graduate`.
+There are many same properties and methods, if we all define them, they will cost many time and many memory. the important is, one thing is changed, you need to modify more.
+Base on above all, the advantages of inheritance are code reusability(save time and memory), easily maintain.
+3. Grammer: `class subClassXXX extends paranetClassXXX {}`, subClass will be auto to inherit properties and methods of parentClass.
+4. Notes
+    1. SubClass inherit all properties and methods from parentClass.
+But `private` properties and methods can't access directly, need to call public methods to access.
+    2. SubClass must call the constructor of parentClass to initialize parentClass.
+    3. When create an object of subclass, the constructor which no argument constructor of parentClass will be automatically called. if parentClass has no none argument constructor, there will be necessary to call `super` methods in the subclass's constructor. if not, compile will be error.